 The measurement of the value of the liability component of the convertible bond and bank loans is calculated based on the contractually agreed interest and amortization payments discounted at market interest rates.

 Fair Value of the derivatives

-The measurement of the fair value of the derivatives directly linked with the convertible bonds and warrants is calculated on the basis of financial mathematic models.
+The measurement of the fair value of the derivatives directly linked with the convertible bonds, warrants and warrants attached to ordinary shares is calculated on the basis of financial mathematic models.

 Revenue